nmcapule/tiki/README.md

     $ go run main.go
     ```

-* Build and run the binary:
+* Or build and run the binary:

     ```
     $ go build